USEPA/ElectricityLCI/README.md

 Inventory data is provided by USEPA's Standardized Emission and Waste Inventories ([StEWI](https://github.com/USEPA/standardizedinventories)) package (via stewicombo).
 The inventory data associated with StEWI are stored in the application folders, 'stewi' and 'stewicombo'.

-Flow mapping is handled using USEPA's Federal Elementary Flow List Python package and is saved in the application folder 'fedelemflowlist'.
+Flow mapping is handled using Federal LCA Commons's Federal Elementary Flow List Python package and is saved in the application folder 'fedelemflowlist'.

 The following is an example of the 181 data files downloaded from running the 2020 configuration file (updated in May 2025).
 EIA Form 860 Excel workbooks have worksheets that are summarized into CSV files for speed.